NewValleyChurch/documentation-theme-jekyll/pages/lights/lighting-change-log.md

 summary: "A summary of changes made to the lighting system in the Sanctuary"
 ---

+## 8-23-2018

+-	// Returned 9 SixPar 200s to Clearwing Productions along with 17 Safety cables (Cables were included in the Elation lights)
+-	// Picked up a demo LED mini wash by MEGALite.
+-	// Set a time of Monday or Tuesday next week for a pickup of two demo lights.

 ## 8-21-2018

 -	// Repackaged 9 of the SixPars in preparation for exchange for alternate light selection.